TemiBola23/hybrid_exam_proctoring/README.md

-# AI-Powered Hybrid Exam Proctoring Platform
+# 🧠 AI-Powered Hybrid Exam Proctoring Platform

-Detailed setup and instructions.
+A secure, offline-capable, and bandwidth-adaptive remote examination platform using AI-based proctoring.
+Designed especially for low-bandwidth and rural communities, this tool ensures accessibility and integrity in remote assessments.

+...

+## 📄 License

+This project is licensed under the [MIT License](LICENSE).